-To protect community interests, the Bering Sea/Aleutian Islands Crab Rationalization Program (Program) required holders of most processor shares to enter into agreements granting community-designated entities a right of first refusal (ROFR) on certain transfers of those shares.
+To protect community interests, the Bering Sea/Aleutian Islands Crab Rationalization Program (Program) required holders of most processor quota shares (PQS) to enter into agreements granting community-designated entities a right of first refusal (ROFR) on certain transfers of those PQS.
 This document analyzes a proposed revision to ROFR provisions that is intended to improve the ability of community entities to exercise the ROFR in order to maintain historical crab processing activity in their communities.
-Current ROFR provisions require a community entity exercising the ROFR to accept all terms and conditions of a proposed sale of processor quota shares (PQS) to a non-ROFR buyer.
-This proposed revision could be incorporated into the Council's preferred alternative for additional revisions to ROFR provisions, as selected at its February 2013 meeting.
+Current ROFR provisions require a community entity exercising the ROFR to accept all terms and conditions of a proposed sale of PQS to a non-ROFR buyer.
+This proposed revision would loosen this restriction by allowing PSQ holders and ROFR-holding entities the opportunity to privately negotiate a subset of those assets as subject to ROFR.
+The action from this anlaysis could be incorporated into the Council's preferred alternative for additional revisions to ROFR provisions, as selected at its February 2013 meeting.
 The Council will consider the alternatives analyzed in this document, and any measure selected would become part of the proposed rule to be developed from the existing preferred alternative.